 Primary Writing Requirement

 Entering students must establish competence in writing clear argumentative essays at the college level.
-The procedure by which competence is established is determined by the College Writing Program in consultation with the College Writing Committee.
+The procedure by which competence is established is determined by the Writing, Speaking, and Argument Program in consultation with the College Writing Committee.

 Typically, students fulfill the Primary Writing Requirement by completing “Reasoning and Writing in the College” (WRT 105 or WRT 105E) with a grade of “C” or better.
 (Students accepted into the dual degree program between the Eastman School of Music and The College satisfy this requirement by completing either WRT 105/105E or a FWS course at Eastman.
-Students admitted to the College through the ESOL Program fulfill the requirement by earning a grade of “C” or better in WRT 103, ESOL Critical Reading, Reasoning, and Writing, and WRT 104, ESOL Research, Reading, and Writing,) To be prepared for the upper-level writing requirement in the major, students are expected to satisfy the Primary Writing Requirement by the end of the first year of study.
+Students admitted to the College through the English Speakers of Other Languages (ESOL) Program or, as it is currently called, the English for Academic Purposes Program (EAPP) fulfill the requirement by earning a grade of “C” or better in WRT 103, ESOL Critical Reading, Reasoning, and Writing, and WRT 104, ESOL Research, Reading, and Writing,) To be prepared for the upper-level writing requirement in the major, students are expected to satisfy the Primary Writing Requirement by the end of the first year of study.
 Transfer students are expected to complete the Primary Writing Requirement by the end of their first semester.

 Students may petition only once, are expected to do so during the first semester of matriculation, and may not do so after already attempting to complete WRT 105 or WRT 105E.